paul-abhirup/Obsidian/Obsidian/Web Development/Reactjs/React Class.md

 //------------------------------------------------------------

 /*
-// here we are creasting a normal counter button
+// here we are creating a normal counter button

 import React from 'react';
 import { useState } from 'react';